About Van The Wine Man

 I like to say that I backed into the wine business.
 I did not grow up with much wine or alcohol in everyday life.
 For the most part, alcohol made only limited appearances at large family gatherings.
 My first drinking experiences included a Jack and Coke provided by my Grandad, a beer from my uncle, and a gulp of Mad Dog 20/20 a friend brought to school.

-I experimented with a variety of beverages, until my first fine dining experience at Morton’s in Dallas.
+I tasted a variety of beverages, until my first fine dining experience at Morton’s in Dallas.
 I ordered Chandon Brut by the glass, which coincidentally, I did not enjoy by itself.
 I did like the experience though, how it felt in my mouth, and how it tasted better with the meal.
 Yes, I highly recommend pairing bubbles and steak.
 I still drank other beverages, but The Wine Man in me was awoken.

 The Wine Consumer